VictorienDotNet/Framer-Nodes/README.md

 ## Framer Nodes Hook
+The Nodes are rely on two major hooks : `useNodeInput` and `useNodeOutput`.
+These hook allow you to control the input and output of your node.

 ## useNodeInput
 You can read the Node's input by using the `useNodeInput` hook.
 It accept as parameter the Children from the current component.
 If the Children are Nodes, it retrieve the value from it and send it back as an array with all input values.